 The Insurance Company

 In the country of Canada, there are numerous liability insurance providers.
 Hiscox, Intact, Bullfrog and Aviva are a couple.
 After the upcoming merger between Intact and OneBeacon Insurance, Intact will have an annual premium value of $1.5 billion dollars.
 Bullfrog tends to be much smaller.
 Suffice to say, there are numerous differences between these companies and you’ll want to learn as much about them as possible, before handing over your money.
-In many instances, the premium costs will vary slightly from one insurance provider to another.
+In many instances, the premium costs will vary slightly from one insurance provider to another for professionals such as consultants as each market has it’s own risk appetite.

 It was recently concluded that the annual cause of general liability insurance was $741 per year or $62 per month.
 Approximately 54% of small business owners paid somewhere between $400 and $600 for their insurance policy.
 By shopping around, there is a good chance that you’ll be able to swing the numbers into your favor.